-- Virginia – As Virginia legislators continue to work on a new budget, Gov. Glenn Youngkin (R) is still pushing for a three-month gas tax holiday – May to July – and then for phasing the state's gas tax back in slowly in August and September.
-That plan was previously killed in the state legislature, but it could be resurrected during budget negotiations.
-Some Democrats in the state legislature have offered a counter proposal to give $50 rebates to car owners ($100 per household).
-(See our Virginia State Tax Guide for more information on Virginia taxes.)
+- Virginia – Gov. Glenn Youngkin (R) repeatedly tried and failed to get a gas tax suspension inserted into a budget bill.
+At one point, some Democrats in the state legislature offered a counter proposal to give $50 rebates to car owners ($100 per household), but that was left out of the budget bill, too.
+(See our Virginia State Tax Guide (opens in new tab) for more information on Virginia taxes.)

-- West Virginia – A group of Democratic state legislators have asked the governor to declare a special legislative session to pass a gas tax holiday.
-(See our West Virginia State Tax Guide for more information on Virginia taxes.)
+- West Virginia – A group of state legislators asked the governor to declare a special legislative session to pass a gas tax holiday.
+However, after briefly appearing receptive to the idea, Gov. Jim Justice (R) eventually shot down the plan.
+(See our West Virginia State Tax Guide (opens in new tab) for more information on Virginia taxes.)

-It's hard to say exactly which states listed above will ultimately enact a gas tax holiday or other gas tax relief.
-The situation is also very fluid across the country, so don't be surprised if the fuel tax holiday movement gains traction in other states as well.
+It's hard to say exactly which states listed above might ultimately enact a gas tax holiday or other gas tax relief.
+But the situation is still fluid across the country, so don't be surprised if the fuel tax holiday movement suddenly gains traction in other states as well.
 This is especially true if gas prices continue to remain high, which is expected.

 Sean Lengell, Kiplinger Associate Editor and Congressional Reporter, contributed to this article.